LoidForger27/data_camp_projects/Project_02/README.md

 This returns the percentage of simulations where the final step was ≥ 60.
 For example, a sample run might output:

 Estimated chance of reaching ≥ 60 steps: 77.60% (n=500)

-## 🚀 Next Steps

-Increase simulations (e.g., 5,000 or 50,000) for more precise results.

-Experiment with different fall probabilities or number of moves.

-Visualize individual sample walks for more intuition.